mikependon/RepoDB.NET/pages/references/baserepository.md

 }
 ```

-#### Async Methods
+### Async Methods

-Ensure that all records you had created has corresponding asynchronous methods with the same standard as synchronous methods.
+Ensure that all the synchronous methods you had created has the corresponding asynchronous methods suffixed by `Async` keyword.
+Within these methods, ensure that you are calling the corresponding asynchronous operations of the library.

 ```csharp
 public async Task<IEnumerable<Customer>> GetAllAsync(string cacheKey = null,